chevereto/v3-docs/features/external-storage.md

   - Tenant id: Leave it blank
   - Tenant name: Your `project id`, found on OpenStack Horizon on the left side (CURRENT PROJECT))
   - URL: Your URL to access the container (see [RunAbove CNAME](https://community.runabove.com/kb/en/object-storage/how-to-put-object-storage-behind-your-domain-name.html))

+### S3 Compatible

+The S3 Compatible API allows to upload images to any server implementing the Amazon S3 standard, also known as "AWS S3 API".
+The configuration is exactly the same as Amazon S3, but it requires to provide the provider endpoint.

+Some providers supporting S3 API are:

+- Ceph
+- DigitalOcean Spaces
+- Dreamhost Cloud Storage
+- IBM COS S3
+- Minio
+- Scaleway
+- StackPath
+- Tencent Cloud Object Storage (COS)
+- Wasabi

+### SFTP

+The SFTP API allows to upload images to a server implementing the [SSH File Transfer Protocol](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol).